Princess-of-Sleeping/vita-kbl-loader/README.md

 # Development note

+- /loader

+  main bootimage loader.
+Also setup payload_boot and payload_scratchpad in the bootimage area.
+  It also contains code to jump to payload_scratchpad on resume.

+- /payload_scratchpad

+  Disable mmu and clear CPU cache.
+  Then call payload_boot.
+After returning from payload_boot, copy the bootimage reset vector to address 0 and jump there.

+- /payload_boot

+  Patch the bootimage first and then immediately return to Invoke point.
+  Patches here include applying HEN to the bootimage and booting from gcsd.

 NSKBL has a different offset for each fw, so adjustment is required when using it with 3.65 etc.

 Like enso 3.60 and 3.65.